Guide to Narcissistic Victim Syndrome

 In an effort to maintain power and control over their victims, narcissistic abusers may engage in defaming the victim’s character.

-This can involve spreading rumors, lies, or half-truths about the victim to damage their reputation and discredit their claims of abuse.
+This can involve spreading rumors, lies, or half-truths about you to damage your reputation and discredit your claims of abuse.

-This defamation may not only isolate the victim from potential sources of support but also make them question their own experiences and memories.
+This defamation may not only isolate you from potential sources of support but also make you question your own experiences and memories.

 Narcissists love to complain about their victims to other people in their circle as a way of getting attention.
 The people in this circle are known as flying monkeys.

-Understanding the various symptoms of narcissistic abuse can help both victims and those supporting them to identify the effects of the abuse and take steps to leave the trauma-bonded relationships and plan toward effective treatment options and recovery.
+Understanding the various symptoms of narcissistic abuse can help you and those supporting you identify the effects of the abuse, take steps to leave the trauma-bonded relationships, and plan toward effective treatment options and recovery.

 Narcissistic Victim Syndrome and the Freeze Response